initLab/initLab/Regulations.md

 1. The Regulations of init Lab inherit and expand the laws of the country of Bulgaria.
 2. Every Visitor of init Lab is obligated to follow its Regulations.
-3. *Visitors* are everyone who happen to be in init Lab no matter if they are Members or not.
+3. *Visitors* are all people that happen to be in init Lab no matter if they are Members or not.
 4. The Regulations are dynamic and can be changed at any time by the Council.
 The Regulations' current version will always be available at